weyoss/redis-smq/docs/migrating-from-v5-to-v6.md

 # Migrating from RedisSMQ v5.x.x to v6.x.x

-Before upgrading, if your have any important data (messages) existing in the MQ, you should first make a backup or finish your data processing.
+> Before upgrading, you should make a backup or finish processing your messages in case you have if you any important data.

 To avoid conflicts and to prevent data lost, the Redis keys "version" has been bumped up.
 So your existing data would not be touched.